json-next/json-next/README.md

 - you can use JavaScript comments, both single line (`//`) and multi-line comments (`/* */`), in all places where JSON allows whitespace.
 - Commas after the last list element or object property will be ignored.

 Plus all JSON extensions from SON:

 - comments starts with `#` sign and ends with newline (`\n`)
 - comma after an object key-value pair is optional
 - comma after an array item is optional

+Plus some more extra JSON extensions:

+- unquoted strings following the JavaScript identifier rules can use the dash (`-`) too e.g. allows common keys such as `core-js`, `babel-preset-es2015`, `eslint-config-jquery` and others

 Example: